Reimagining Protest and Movement Sovereignty

 Digital culture intensifies the craving for instant visibility.
 Campaigns now live or die by metrics within hours.
 Yet structural change unfolds over decades.
 Here lies a profound strategic schizophrenia: activists chase virality while history demands tenacity.
 Critics of White argue that his rhetoric about tactical ephemerality risks aggravating this impatience.
 Constant disruption without consolidation leaves no institutional residue.

 The counterpoint surfaces in organizations that learned to cycle between spectacle and construction.
 Extinction Rebellion’s recent pivot away from endless blockades toward community assemblies illustrates an adaptive maturity.
+Extinction Rebellion > Announced > A pause in routine disruptive blockades in 2023.
 It recognized that protest’s emotional theater must be followed by legislation, citizen education, and situational withdrawal.
 Refusal of ritual can itself become ritualistic unless translated into architectures of continuity.

 Creativity and Memory